asv-soft/asv-drones-docs/overview/software-interface/flight-mode-page-overview.md

 - **Bottom Widgets:**
   - **Log Widget:** Displays system logs and messages, allowing users to monitor important events and notifications during drone operations.
-  - **Anchors Editor Widget:** Empty until the user selects any anchor on the map.
-It allows the user to edit the anchor's location and altitude if the selected anchor is editable, and the Move Anchors toggle is active.
-Use this widget to control your UAV - all available actions displays here.
+  - **Anchors Editor Widget:** Empty until any anchor on the map is selected.
+It allows editing of anchor's location and altitude if the selected anchor is editable and the Move Anchors toggle is active.
+Use this widget to control your UAV - all available actions are displayed here.

 #### Additional Functionalities
 - **Zoom Controls:**